Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-external-link"></i> Where the from

 The AutoConnect menu appears when you access the **AutoConnect root path**.
-It is assigned "**/_ac**" located on ESP8266/ESP32 *local IP address* by default.
+It is assigned "**/_ac**" located on the *local IP address* of ESP8266/ESP32 module by default.
 This location can be changed in the sketch.
 The following screen will appear at access to `http://{localIP}/_ac` as the root path.
 This is the statistics of the current WiFi connection.
 You can access the menu from the here, to invoke it tap <i class="fa fa-bars"></i> at right on top. (e.g. `http://192.168.244.1/_ac` for SoftAP mode.)

 <img src="../images/ac.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

-!!! note "What's local IP?"
+!!! note "What's the local IP?"
     A local IP means Local IP at connection established or SoftAP's IP.

 ## <i class="fa fa-bars"></i> Right on top